FBI agents visited Steve Bannon’s home last week to discuss subpoena in Russia probe

 Bannon revealed he’d been subpoenaed by the grand jury when he met with lawmakers Tuesday behind closed doors on Capitol Hill, where he was questioned for more than 10 hours.

-During the course of questioning, Bannon told members of the House Intelligence committee that the White House had instructed him not to answer questions related to his tenure in the administration and the transition period between the election and inauguration, citing a desire to exert executive privilege.
+During the course of questioning, Bannon told members of the House Intelligence Committee that the White House had instructed him not to answer questions related to his tenure in the administration and the transition period, citing a desire to exert executive privilege.
 The committee responded by issuing a separate subpoena to compel his responses to lawmakers.

 Bannon is expected to be more forthcoming with Mueller’s team.
-“He’ll answer any questions” Mueller wants, one source close to Bannon told NBC News.
+“He’ll answer any questions” Mueller wants to ask, one source close to Bannon told NBC News.

 Related: Bannon calls Trump Tower Russian meeting ‘treasonous’ in new book

-According to the book Bannon called the meeting, which also included Trump's son-in-law and senior adviser Jared Kushner, "treasonous" and "unpatriotic."
+According to the book Bannon called the meeting, which also included Jared Kushner, Trump's son-in-law and senior adviser, "treasonous" and "unpatriotic."

 After the book’s publication, the White House issued a scathing statement about Bannon, who later expressed regrets for his remarks.
 But the president’s anger with Bannon led to the loss of his job at Breitbart after the site’s funders sided with the White House.